morganbenavidez/COP4020_Alternative_Language_NIM/README.md

 - **Most Active Launch Years Post-1999**: The year 2019 saw the most phone launches, highlighting a peak year in mobile technology development and market dynamics.

-These insights showcase Nim's robust capabilities for data processing, making it a suitable choice for detailed analytical tasks in technology product analysis.
+These insights showcase Nim's robust capabilities for data processing, and I learned a lot from doing this assignment.